-Jeffrey-Lynne Neighborhood Revitalization: The Jeffrey-Lynne neighborhood consists of approximately 31 acres of medium-density, multi-family residential housing bounded by Cerritos Avenue to the north, Southern California Edison property to the south, Ninth Street to the west, and Walnut Street to the east.
+Jeffrey-Lynne Neighborhood Revitalization: The Jeffrey-Lynne neighborhood consists of approximately 31 acres of medium-density, multi-family residential housing bounded by Cerritos

+Avenue to the north, Southern California Edison property to the south, Ninth Street to the west, and Walnut Street to the east.

-The City of Anaheim is concerned about the quality of life for its residents, both in and around the area, and is dedicated to improving the long-term quality of living in the City.
-The problems found in Jeffrey-Lynne are similar to those in other low-income neighborhoods.
-Particular physical design elements prevalent in the project boundaries have contributed to the deterioration of the Jeffrey-Lynne neighborhood.
-Existing conditions include overcrowding, unrestricted vehicular access to the area, long unsightly alleys with garages, inadequate parking, lack of usable open space for children and adults, and safety and security problems.
-These factors, as well as management problems, have contributed to the general decay of the area and concurrent social and criminal problems.
+The City of Anaheim has been working to improve the quality of life for the residents of this neighborhood since the early 1980s.
+Many factors contributed to the deterioration of the Jeffrey-Lynne neighborhood, including overcrowding, unrestricted vehicular access to the area, long unsightly alleys with garages, inadequate parking, lack of usable open space for children and adults, and safety and security problems.

-On June 16, 1998, the Anaheim City Council entered into an agreement with the Related Companies of California and Southern California Housing Development Corporation (the HOME Program CHDO) to undertake a joint planning effort with staff to schedule and coordinate community meetings with both the property owners and residents, conduct surveys, evaluate physical conditions and improvements needed for the area, determine social program needs, and prepare financial analyses and phasing plans.
-The following funding sources were utilized in completing Phase I of this project: \$4,800,000 in Community Development Block Grant (CDBG)/HOME funds; \$1,000,000 in Housing Authority funds; \$1,650,000 in California Housing Finance Agency (CHFA) funds; \$2,000,000 in local funds; \$6,100,000 in Redevelopment Set-Aside funds; \$27,200,000 in developer equity/ credits: and \$10,550,000 tax in private funds (total project cost: \$53,300,000).
-This planning effort culminated in early Summer 2000, with the beginning of construction on this project.
-This project resulted in the substantial rehabilitation of an estimated 287 housing units for Phase I and a total approximately 700 families (for Phases I and II) will receive assistance.
-The affordable units will be affordable for a term of 55 years.
-Phase I of the project was completed in December, 2001 and includes the following amenities: three tot lots, open play areas, a swimming pool, security gates, barbecue and sitting areas, 90 additional parking spaces, and additional green space throughout the project.
+On June 16, 1998, the Anaheim City Council entered into an agreement with the Related Companies of California and Southern California Housing Development Corporation (the HOME Program Community Housing Development Organization [CHDO]) to develop a comprehensive planning approach to address the problems facing the neighborhood.
+The following funding sources were utilized in completing Phase I of this project: \$4,800,000 in Community Development Block Grant (CDBG)/HOME funds; \$1,000,000 in Housing Authority funds; \$1,650,000 in California Housing Finance Agency (CHFA) funds; \$2,000,000 in local funds; \$6,100,000 in Redevelopment Set-Aside funds; \$27,200,000 in developer equity/ tax credits; and \$10,550,000 in private funds (total project cost: \$53,300,000).
+The project resulted in the substantial rehabilitation of 309 housing units for Phase I. The affordable units are affordable for a term of 55 years.
+Phase I of the project was completed in January 2002 and includes the following amenities: three tot lots, open play areas, a swimming pool, security gates, barbecue and sitting areas, 90 additional parking spaces, and additional green space throughout the project.
 An 11,000 square foot community center was built, and includes five offices, three classrooms, a computer lab equipped with 25 computer stations, a multimedia room, a counseling office, career resources center, and an activity room.
-The Center houses programs such as English classes, computer classes, a year-round lunch program, food distribution program, onsite health clinic, after school tutoring, career development and job training, and summer camp scholarships.
-Hope Through Housing, a nonprofit foundation, is the onsite administrator for the community center.
+The Center houses programs such as "English as a Second Language" (ESL) classes, computer classes, a yearround lunch program, food distribution program, on-site health clinic, after school tutoring, career development and job training, and summer camp scholarships.
 In addition, unit renovations included adding private decks and patios, new stairs, storage closets, awnings, windows, landscaping, flooring, plumbing fixtures, appliances, cabinets, roofs, and window coverings.

-Phase II of the project commenced in FY 2003.
-To date, the Housing Authority, in partnership with the developer, has purchased twenty-three (23) apartment buildings, totaling 112 units.
+Phase II of the project commenced in 2003 and was completed in January 2005 and resulted in the creation of 112 affordable units.
+The Housing Authority, in partnership with the developer, purchased 23 apartment buildings, totaling 112 units.
+The Anaheim Housing Authority provided a loan of \$7.5 million in Housing Set-Aside funds.
 The developer applied for and received Low-Income Housing Tax Credits that will assist in maintaining affordability on all of the units for 55 years.
-Rehabilitation of these units is currently underway, and is expected to be completed by November 2004.
-Staff is also working with the developer to close several streets in the neighborhood to through traffic, and to develop an open space/plaza for residents' use.
-The open space will include a play area, and possibly green space and picnic areas.
+Staff also worked with the developer to close several streets in the neighborhood to through traffic, and developed an open space/plaza for residents' use.
+Phase III of the project will result in the creation of 76 affordable units.
+Funding for Phase III included a loan from the Anaheim Housing Authority for \$7.9 million in Redevelopment Housing Set-Aside funds and will result in the creation of 76 affordable units.
+The developer also received Low-Income Housing Tax Credits that will assist in maintaining affordability on all of the units for 55 years.
+Currently, 16 additional units have been purchased for a potential Phase IV.